 Getting a better offer is all about saying and doing the right things the right way.
+The strategies for negotiating salary provided work based on the human psyche.
 You do not need to have the persuasion skills of a charmer to negotiate with a recruiter.
 You do not need to have sales experience either.
 Be confident and apply the salary negotiation tips you just learned.
 Even though you know only the theory of how to negotiate salary offers for now, applying these tips isn’t that hard.

 Remember, if the interview process has reached the point of discussing salaries, the organization is interested in you and wants you to hop on board.
 You are not selling a credit card to an uninterested soul seated elsewhere.
 You are talking to a person interested in your skills and value.
 Therefore, keep your talk collaborative and friendly.